Human Rights & Ethical Trade

 We are a member of the Bangladesh Accord, which is an independent, legally-binding agreement between brands and trade unions designed to work towards a safe and healthy Bangladeshi ready-made garment industry.

-We understand the potential barriers facing our supply chain with workers access to grievance mechanisms and remedy.
+We understand the potential barriers facing our supply chain with workers access to grievance mechanisms and remediation.
 Lidl’s collaborations with the Fairtrade Foundation, UTZ, and the Rainforest Alliance is aimed at helping enhance the lives of farming communities around the world by improving farming methods, protecting the environment, and increasing income through fair prices.
-Each of these standards have specific requirements to enable grievance mechanisms and remedy.
+Each of these standards have specific requirements to enable grievance mechanisms and remediation.